Blaine Robison, M.A.

 Synagogue official: Grk. archisunagōgos, ruler, head or president of a synagogue.
 The word is formed from archē, a position of preeminence or jurisdiction, and sunagōgē, a gathering-place or place of assembly and in the rest of the Greek apostolic writings refers to the place at which Jews gathered for worship and learning.
 The synagogue ruler made a specific request of a typical manner of healing (cf. James 5:14), and Yeshua did heal many through the medium of physical touch.

-The discharge most likely refers to an erratic menstrual cycle.
 While every woman is different, normal periods are typically described as having an interval of 25 to 31 days from period start to period start, with bleeding lasting approximately five days.
 The average amount of blood loss during a normal period is two to eight tablespoons.
 Irregular menstruation may be defined as a cycle shorter than 21 days, or longer than 36 days and may be characterized by abnormal bleeding, increased frequency of periods, painful cramping, changes in blood flow and even blood clots.
-Since there is no mention of pregnancy two normal causes of erratic menstruation are possible in this situation.
+Mark offers no information on the cause of the malady, but there are a number of possibilities.

-JANT comments, "Whether such ritual impurity—an issue not mentioned in the text—would have mattered in a local village where access to the temple compound is not an issue, is not clear" (70).
-Under the Torah menstruation did not cause the woman to become a social outcast as with leprosy.
+Lawrence Wills comments, "Whether such ritual impurity—an issue not mentioned in the text—would have mattered in a local village where access to the temple compound is not an issue, is not clear" (JANT 70).
+Under the Torah menstruation did not cause the woman to become a social outcast as with skin disorders.
 She didn't have to go around shouting "unclean, unclean."
 As an observant Jew she would not attend services at the synagogue or Temple while unclean.
 On this occasion there would have been no way for bystanders to know that the woman had a menstrual problem.

 26 and had endured much at the hands of many physicians, and had spent all that she had and was not helped at all, but rather had grown worse--